vietnd69/dst-api-webdocs/docs/api-vanilla/node-types/prefab.md

 The `SetPristine()` call marks the entity as ready for network replication, and the `ismastersim` check ensures server-specific code only runs on the server.

-## Related Systems
+## See also

-- Entity system
-- Component system
-- Asset loading system
-- Spawning system
+- [Entity](mdc:dst-api-webdocs/docs/api-vanilla/node-types/entity.md) - Entities created from prefabs
+- [Component](mdc:dst-api-webdocs/docs/api-vanilla/node-types/component.md) - Components used in prefabs
+- [Network](mdc:dst-api-webdocs/docs/api-vanilla/node-types/network.md) - Network replication for prefab entities